LalithK90/llm-jakarta/README.md

 We welcome contributions to enhance this chatbot.
 If you'd like to contribute, feel free to fork the repository, make your changes, and create a pull request.

+All documentation and images etc reside in the `assets` directory For any deploy automation use the `deploy` directory

+dependency management structure and details is documented [here](assets/docs/DEPENDENCY-MANAGEMENT.md)

 ---

 ## License

 This project is licensed under the [MIT License](LICENSE).